bgianfo/lab-notebook/src/serenityos/gdb-port.md

    and will resume the child by calling ptrace() with `PT_CONTINUE`.

-The first thing that I found with my logging was that the gdb `inf_ptrace_target::wait` implementation was getting stuck on step 4, calling `waitpid()` on child process it previously forked.
-Instead of returning we were spinning in this busy loop trying to wait for the child.
-Ever call to `waitpid()` seemed to be failing.
+The first thing that I found with my logging was that the gdb `inf_ptrace_target::wait` implementation was getting stuck on step 4, calling `waitpid()` on the child it previously forked.
+Instead of returning, gdb was spinning in this busy loop trying to wait for the child.
+Every call to `waitpid()` seemed to be failing.

 ```c++